 - Avoid deterioration at the ends of your locs by regular trimming

 - Every 1-2 weeks, ensure deep conditioning

 - Make sure to dry your lock thoroughly.
 It will prevent odor effectively

 No retwist for a year

 Hopefully, by now, you have already achieved locs without retwisting.
 In this stage, you need to take proper care of your dreads by washing and shampooing daily.
-Remember to provide an air-dry because it will ensure good health of your locs.
+Remember to provide an air-dry because it will ensure the good health of your locs.